 In addition to her co-hosting and reporting duties, Miller is a board member for the School of American Ballet, the Greater New York Chapter of the Links, Inc. and a founding member of the Women's Leadership Initiative for the United Way of New Orleans.
 She has served on the March of Dimes National Communications Advisory Council.
 Previously, Miller served as vice president of the YWCA of Greater New Orleans and president of both the Black Journalists Association of Southern California and the New Orleans Association of Black Journalists.
 She is also a former member of the Board of Advisors at Hampton University's Scripps Howard School of Journalism.

 Miller has participated in the Poynter Institute, was a Hitesman Lecturer at Louisiana State University's Manship School of Mass Communication, the Annual H. Naylor Fitzhugh Conference at the Harvard Business School and a guest speaker for the National Model UN Program.
 She has lectured at several colleges including Drew University, Howard University, Wellesley College, Stony Brook University, Southern University at New Orleans and Loyola University.
 She was the commencement speaker at Tennessee State University and St. Francis College in Brooklyn, New York, where she received an honorary degree.

 Miller earned a bachelor's degree in journalism from Howard University and studied abroad in Kenya and Tanzania.
 Miller also holds a master's degree in urban studies from the University of New Orleans.

-Miller is married with two children.
+Miller is married with three children.